markfortma/python3-multiprocess-logging/README.md

 # python3-multiprocess-logging

-A simple demonstration using muliprocessing library Queue, QueueListener and QueueHandler to ensure only one process is writing to the log file.
+A simple demonstration using multiprocessing library Queue and Process classes, as well as QueueListener and QueueHandler from logging.handlers to ensure only one process is writing to the log file.

 # Author